bddwithTim/hm-automation/README.md

 ## Automation Constraints

 * Remote automation testing is not yet supported.
-* For image-based testing, the browser `size` configuration in config.yaml should be set to `1920,1080` or just set an empty value.
+* For image-based testing, the browser `size` configuration in config.yaml should be set to `1920,1080`.